ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ### Beatmap page

 The beatmap page button will allow you to go back to the beatmap info page.
-This can also be achieved by click on Title/Artist text. <!--TODO: Insert link, when that article exists at some point-->
+This can also be achieved by clicking on the [Title/Artist](#titleartist) text. <!--TODO: Insert link, when that article exists at some point-->

 ## Modding section